-IPCC -, (SF6: 2C4, Key category for SF6) NFR 2C3
+IPCC -, (SF6: 2C4, Key category for SF6)

+NFR 2C3

 One open mill in Norway is handling secondary aluminium production.
 Heavy metals and persistent organic pollutants (dioxins and PAH) are emitted in the production of secondary aluminium due to the remelting process.
 Particles are also emitted during the production process.
-For earlier years there have also been some emissions of NH_3 and SF_6 .
+For earlier years there have also been some emissions of NH_3 and SF_6 from another plant which closed down in 2001.